Kachin Independence Army: Conflict with the CPB: 1971–1972

 In 1972, the KIA fielded 2,950 insurgents and the army in Thanwoo was led by Zaw Seng.
 Brigade 1, led by Zau Dan, was in Kutkai, Lashio District and Mamaw.
 Brigade 2, led by Zau Tu, was in Hpakant and Myitkyina.
 They tried to increase the trade of jade.

 In Brigade 1, Lum Dau led Battalion 2, Zau Bawm led Battalion 8 and Dau Hkawng led Battalion 9; they were responsible for Lashio district.
 Dwa Yaung led Battalion 1 and Gawruledwa led Battalion 5; they were responsible for Mamaw district.

 In Brigade 2, Zau Tu led 1,469 insurgents.
 Zau Bawk led Battalion 3, Zuk Dai led Battalion 4, Lama La Ring led Battalion 6, Zau Bawk led Battalion 5, Mading Kyang Yaw led Battalion 10 and Kadaw Zau Seng led Battalion 11.
-They were responsible for Myitkyina district and western Ayeyarwaddy.
+They were responsible for Myitkyina district and western Ayeyarwady.

 Communism and foreign aid

 In 1950, CPB members began to go abroad for political and military training.
 In July 1967, party leader Maran Brang Seng and 34 others went abroad.